 Fireworks are not the only danger to wildlife on bonfire night though.
-Bonfires are large piles of wood and sticks which look like great hiding places for all sorts of birds and small mammals, including the hedgehog.
+Bonfires are large piles of wood and sticks which look like great hiding places for all sorts of birds and small mammals, including hedgehogs.

 Hedgehogs are one of fastest declining species of mammals in Britain, mainly due to decreasing amount of suitable habitat.
 Habitats become unsuitable through use of pesticides in gardens, towns and farming practices killing off invertebrates and other food sources.
-The Wildlife Trust of South and West Wales (WTSWW) manages nature reserves to ensure good quality habitats and food availability.
-WTSWW also leave deadwood in woodland to decompose and provide a suitable place for invertebrates to live which are food for hedgehogs and many other species.
+The Wildlife Trust of South and West Wales (WTSWW) manages nature reserves to ensure good quality habitats and food availability, as well as managing the reserves to ensure deadwood in woodlands that will decompose and provide a suitable place for invertebrates to live, which are food for hedgehogs and many other species.

 You can help wildlife at home by following our handy tips.